obidua/OCEAN/apps/dashboard/OCEAN_DEFI_DOCUMENTATION.md

 ### What is OCEAN DeFi?

 OCEAN DeFi is a revolutionary decentralized finance platform built on the Ramestta Blockchain that combines passive income generation with team-building rewards.
-The platform uses the RAMA token and offers six distinct income streams.
+The platform uses the RAMA Coin and offers six distinct income streams.

 ### Key Features